cloudmesh-community/book/chapters/container/docker-compose.md

 #### volumes

-Mount host paths or named volumes, specified as sub-options to a service.
+The `volume` attribute mounts ahost paths or named volumes.
+A volume is specified as sub-options to a service.

 You can mount a host path as part of a definition for a single service, and there is no need to define it in the top level `volumes` key.

 ## Usages